strongloop/strongloop.com2/_posts/2019-12-11-in-the-loop-december-11.md

 ## What Next?

-* Check out the previous "[In the Loop - September 30, 2019](https://strongloop.com/strongblog/in-the-loop-september-30-2019/)".
+* Check out the previous "[In the Loop - November 27, 2019](https://strongloop.com/strongblog/in-the-loop-november-27-2019/)".

 * Be sure to follow StrongLoop on [Facebook](https://www.facebook.com/strongloop/) and [Twitter](https://twitter.com/StrongLoop)!

-* Do you have a blog post or other content on LoopBack?
-Send us a link and we’ll promote your work and send you some swag!